National Conference Awards

 POSTER PRIZES

-The winner from each category receives £100 and the runner-up receives £50 (in vouchers).
+The winner for each other category receives £100 and the runner-up receives £50.

 FURTHER QUESTIONS

-If you have any questions about the Poster Abstracts or the submission process, please don’t hesitate to contact our Publications Administrator at [email protected].
+If you have any questions about the Poster Abstracts or the submission process, please don’t hesitate to contact the Team at [email protected]

 Abstract writing tips